yume-chan/ya-webadb/packages/struct/README.md

 }
 ```

-A `FieldDefinition` defines its type, size, etc.
+A `FieldDefinition` describes type, size and runtime semantics of a field.

 It's an `abstract` class, means it lacks some method implementations, so it shouldn't be constructed.

-To create a custom type, one should create its own derived classes of `FieldDefinition` and `FieldRuntimeValue`.

-The custom `FieldDefinition` then can be passed to `Struct#field` method to append such a custom type field.

 ### `FieldDefinition#getSize` method